 - Around 40% of home energy use goes on heating and cooling.

-- Modern reverse cycle air conditioners will outperform gas heaters any day.
+- Modern reverse cycle air conditioners have great energy efficiency and will outperform gas heaters any day.

 - Avoid electric blow heaters if you can.
 They’re cheap to buy, but you’ll be paying for it in a bigger electricity bill later.